agentlanguages.dev

 X07

-Eliminates text syntax entirely.
-Programs are JSON ASTs; edits are RFC 6902 JSON Patch operations.
+Eliminates text syntax.
+Programs are canonical JSON ASTs (x07AST); edits are RFC 6902 JSON Patch operations; diagnostics ship as stable JSON with quickfixes the toolchain applies deterministically.

 Author unknown